coryshain/cdr/README.md

 Once you have a copy of the source data, update the pointers in the `*.ini` files of the experiment directory to point to the correct location.

 DTSR models can be trained and evaluated using provided utility executables, documented in the API linked to above.
-For example, to a BBVI by-subject slopes model for Natural Stories, run:
+For example, to train a BBVI by-subject slopes model for Natural Stories, run:

 `python -m dtsr.bin.train natstor_bbvi.ini -m DTSR_ss`